-I was trying to explain compensation to a client the other day.
-I found myself relating to my own experiences to be the easiest and most neutral way to explain: I was an average child who grew up in the 1970s.
+I keep using my own experiences as a private pilot to explain compensation to new clients - the concept of working extra hard as a result of retained primitive reflexes: I was an average child who grew up in the 1970s.
 I played outdoors in all weathers, possibly a lot more than the children… Continue reading Could you be compensating for baby reflexes?

 The work I do is based around Dr Stephen Porges' Polyvagal Theory, and the concept of social engagement vs flight/fight/freeze.
 My work is based on the concept of "neuroception" - the fact that some children (and adults) cannot distinguish safety from perceived threat, and so their bodies live in a stressful fight/flight state ALL the… Continue reading Not safe to learn: how addressing anxiety can help your child’s learning